cruppstahl/minicms/README.md

 [ ] use case: host technical documentation
-    [ ] self-host the documentation of what we have built so far
+    [ ] self-host the documentation of what we have built so far [ ] Support markdown templating and formatting
+    [ ] Source code is formatted in a different style, with syntax highlighting [ ] Add search functionality, with key words and full text

 [ ] use case: personal blog
     [ ] parse navigation.yaml and use it to build routes